Why Vientiane is worth a visit

-Getting to Vientiane from Nong Khai, Thailand: this post from another blogger covers it perfectly.
-Door-to-door it took us 90 minutes from our room in Nong Khai to our hotel in Vientiane.
+Getting to Vientiane from Nong Khai, Thailand.
+It took us 90 minutes door-to-door from our room in Nong Khai to our hotel in Vientiane.
 Flying in?
 We book all plane, train, bus and private transport using 12Go Asia.
 They’re the best booking site in Asia.

 Currency: You can pay with Lao Kip, USD, or Thai Baht for almost anything in Vientiane and restaurant bills will state the amount in all currencies.
 You’ll get your change in Kip though (8,000 Kip = 1 USD).
 Try to get rid of all your Kip before leaving Laos because it is worthless anywhere else.